11 Interesting Vegetables You Should Be Adding To Your Daily Smoothie

 Pumpkin

 OSF HealthCare explains that there are several reasons to add more pumpkins to your diet.
-The fruit is high in fiber, which can support healthy cholesterol and help you stay full for longer periods of time after finishing a meal.
+The fruit is high in fiber, which can support healthy cholesterol and help you stay full for longer periods after finishing a meal.
 Pumpkin is also an excellent source of beta-carotene (think about the deep orange color).
 Beta-carotene is converted into vitamin A by our bodies, which means that eating pumpkins can help support a healthy immune system and healthy eyes.
 You'll also get a good potassium dose with each pumpkin serving.
 Potassium can aid our body in regulating blood pressure and supporting bone health.

 Celery